May 27, 2023

 What Hiring Managers Have to Say About SQL Certificates

 I recently interviewed data science hiring managers, recruiters, and other professionals for a data science career guide.
-I asked them about the skills and qualifications they wanted to see in good job candidates for data science roles.
+I asked them about the skills and qualifications they wanted to see in good job candidates for data science and AI roles.

 Not a single person I spoke to thought certificates were important enough to even mention.